Micheal-Earl/earl-family-art-glass/content/_index.md

 # Earl Family Art Glass

-We are excited to share our passion for glass art!
+We are excited to share our passion for art glass!

 [Shop](/shop/) &bull; [News](/posts/) &bull; [Portfolio](/photos/)